Participating In The ANZAC Day Commemoration March

 Australian Veterans

-Veteran eligibility to march is based on the criteria to become a Service Member of the RSL i.e, any person who has served in the Australian Defence Force for a period of at least one day.
+Veteran eligibility to march is based on the same criteria to become a Service Member of the RSL i.e, any person who has served in the Australian Defence Force for a period of at least one day.
 Veterans should assemble with one of the service units or association of which they are/were a member.

 The choice of where to march is a personal one, however it is recommended that those who served together should march together, as an act of remembrance and mateship.